-Well in my opinion this is definitely an easier task than not wasting any veggies. fruit is the best: at any form-shape-color-size- flavor.
+Well in my opinion this is definitely an easier task than not wasting any veggies. fruit is the best: in any form-shape-color-size- flavor.

-Don’t despair-the freezer does not discriminate the damaged from the good apples. just cut the apple roughly (I dont bother to peel before), leave off the yellow-brown spot and stick in a zipper bag in the freezer for future use.
+Don’t despair-the freezer does not discriminate the damage from the good apples. just cut the apple roughly (I don’t bother to peel it before), leave off the yellow-brown spot, and stick it in a zipper bag in the freezer for future use.

 What future use? anything from apple pies to banana-apple shakes to crumble- come on- there is always a use for a good frozen apple.